 The program staff includes world-renowned

-breast cancer experts who understand the concerns of young women.
+breast cancer experts who understand the concerns of young adults.
 They partner with patients to help them make informed decisions about their care.
 They also conduct innovative research on the biology

-Learn more about our work to better understand breast cancer in young women (under the "Research" tab).
+Learn more about our work to better understand breast cancer in young adults.

-The care team also includes dedicated nurses, social workers, and two program coordinators who onboard each new patient to the Young and Strong program.
-One of our program coordinators will meet with you before your first clinical appointment.
-She will
+The care team also includes dedicated nurses, social workers, and two program coordinators who onboard each new patient to the Young and Strong Program.
+One of our program coordinators will meet with you at your first clinical appointment.
+She will explain

-explain the many resources and services available to you during and after your cancer treatment, including genetic counseling, fertility services, integrative medicine (including acupuncture, reiki and massage), nutrition consults, support groups
+the many resources and services available to you during and after your cancer treatment, including genetic counseling, fertility services, integrative medicine (including acupuncture, reiki, and massage), nutrition consults, support groups and one-on-one

 Our program coordinators can help answer questions about your care and help connect you with resources at Dana-Farber and in your community.
 They are available throughout your care at Dana-Farber.